 How to Use Pinterest to Save Money on Groceries

-After the 31 Days to Slash your Grocery Spending series…;)…the next best place to find easy money saving grocery tips is Pinterest.
+After my How to Save Money on Groceries post…;)…the next best place to find easy money-saving grocery tips is Pinterest.
 Do a simple search on a topic or follow my Grocery Budget Tips board where I regularly pin tips that I find around the web.

 2. Use Pinterest to Search by Ingredient

 Honestly, Pinterest is the only search engine I use when I’m looking for recipes.
 As I plan my menu each week, I review the sales flyer and if I see a good sale on an ingredient, like pork chops or asparagus, I’ll search Pinterest for easy recipe ideas.